Review:

 score is between 0 and 5

-International Humanitarian Law (IHL) is a set of rules that seek to limit the effects of armed conflict and protect civilians, prisoners of war, and other non-combatants.
+International humanitarian law (IHL) is a set of rules that seeks to limit the effects of armed conflict and protect civilians, prisoners of war, and other non-combatants.
+It aims to mitigate the suffering and devastation caused by war.

 Key Features